-- Athlete Mental Health & Wellbeing: This ongoing workshop addresses and normalizes student athlete experiences around mental health, wellbeing and wellness, as well as provides them with information on the Student Counseling Center - Compassion Fatigue, Vicarious Trauma & Burnout: This ongoing presentation addresses how to avoid compassion fatigue, vicarious trauma and burnout for student leaders. - First Year Seminar Wellness Presentation: This ongoing workshop addresses and normalizes first year student experiences around mental health, wellbeing and wellness, as well as provides them with information on the Student Counseling Center - Mental Health & Well-being for Students (Presentation): This ongoing workshop addresses and normalizes student experiences around mental health, wellbeing and wellness, as well as provides them with information on Adelphi Support Services - Student Leaders Supporting Wellbeing: This ongoing workshop addresses and normalizes student experiences around wellbeing and wellness, as well as provides them with information on the Adelphi support services.
-It also teaches student leaders how to recognize the signs of a student who may need support. - Peer Educators Be Kind Adelphi: Our newest program launching this fall is a peer to peer model in which a small team of students will learn leadership skills, wellbeing tools and prevention resources to then implement on campus.
+- Athlete Mental Health & Wellbeing: This ongoing workshop addresses and normalizes student athlete experiences around mental health, wellbeing and wellness, as well as provides them with information on the Student Counseling Center - First Year Seminar Wellness Presentation: This ongoing workshop addresses and normalizes first year student experiences around mental health, wellbeing and wellness, as well as provides them with information on the Student Counseling Center - Mental Health & Well-being for Students (Presentation): This ongoing workshop addresses and normalizes student experiences around mental health, wellbeing and wellness, as well as provides them with information on Adelphi Support Services - Student Leaders Supporting Wellbeing: This ongoing workshop addresses and normalizes student experiences around wellbeing and wellness, as well as provides them with information on the Adelphi support services.
+It also teaches student leaders how to recognize the signs of a student who may need support. - Health and Wellness Peer Education Program: Our newest program launching this fall is a peer to peer model in which a small team of students will learn leadership skills, wellbeing tools and prevention resources to then implement on campus. - Orientation Leader Training: This ongoing workshop addresses and normalizes student experiences around mental health, wellbeing and wellness, as well as provides them with information on the Student Counseling Center.
+It also teaches student leaders how to recognize the signs of a student who may need mental health support.

-- Orientation Leader Training: This ongoing workshop addresses and normalizes student experiences around mental health, wellbeing and wellness, as well as provides them with information on the Student Counseling Center.
-It also teaches student leaders how to recognize the signs of a student who may need mental health support. - SCC Syllabus Statement In-service: This ongoing presentation teaches faculty and staff how to recognize the signs of a student who may need support for their mental health, as well as how to refer students' information on what to do if a student is in crisis.
-Also included is a statement for faculty to include in their syllabus about the counseling center support services. - Wellness & Safety 101 (Orientation Presentation): This brief annual orientation presentation, to students and parents, addresses freshman wellbeing, mental health and wellness and connects interested students to counseling center services. - Suicide Intervention & Prevention: Question, Persuade, Refer (QPR): Ongoing Training to Students & Employees designed to equip you with the necessary tools to recognize the warning signs of suicide.
+- SCC Syllabus Statement In-service: This ongoing presentation teaches faculty and staff how to recognize the signs of a student who may need support for their mental health, as well as how to refer students' information on what to do if a student is in crisis.
+Also included is a statement for faculty to include in their syllabus about the counseling center support services. - Wellness & Safety 101 (Orientation Presentation): This brief annual orientation presentation, to students and parents, addresses freshman well-being, mental health and wellness and connects interested students to counseling center services. - Suicide Intervention and Prevention: Question, Persuade, Refer (QPR): Ongoing Training to Students & Employees designed to equip you with the necessary tools to recognize the warning signs of suicide.
 You will learn the three-step QPR method: Question, Persuade, Refer.
 After completion of this training you will have the knowledge, resources and courage to be a Suicide Intervention & Prevention Gatekeep. - Group Counseling and Mental Health Therapy Groups: - Anxiety Support Group: Combining education and intervention, this support group is tailored to individual needs, applied in a supportive and encouraging group setting.
-Interventions will include counterconditioning such as relaxation, breathing, yoga, and imaging, along with education including how avoidance sustains anxiety and can even make it worse. - Stress Workshop Series: We offer a workshop series during the semester to help you learn healthy ways of coping with stress. - Sexual Assault Survivors Group: See Title IX program list
+Interventions will include counter-conditioning such as relaxation, breathing, yoga, and imaging, along with education including how avoidance sustains anxiety and can even make it worse. - Stress Workshop Series: We offer a workshop series during the semester to help you learn healthy ways of coping with stress. - Coping with Grief and Loss Group: An eight week group focused on learning how to manage feelings around loss. - Mindfulness Group: Learning to use present-centered meditative practice to cope with life's stressors. - Sexual Assault Survivors Group: See Title IX program list